stukennedy/chatdio/example/README.md

 # Conversational Audio Example

-A complete demo showing all features of the `conversational-audio` library.
+A complete demo showing all features of the `chatdio` library.

 ## Quick Start